 In between rousing debates, they all took turns on the video game.
 I'm not sure whether it was word of Victorious' presence or the fact that I had the latest football video game but that afternoon my room was Grand Central.
 A veritable parade of guys happened by.
-Being that Allan, poked their heads in the room and ogled Victorious.
+Being that Allan, Joaquin, Arden and Lanford had taken all the available spots, most simply poked their heads in the room and ogled Victorious.
 After introducing themselves and getting an eyeful of beauty they were off.